Was Birmingham 2022 Scotland's best ever Games?

 Who led the way in gathering medals?

-Swimmer Duncan Scott, unsurprisingly, the six-time Olympic medallist claiming six in Birmingham to become Scotland's most decorated Commonwealth Games athlete.
+Swimmer Duncan Scott, unsurprisingly. the six-time Olympic medallist claimed six in Birmingham to become Scotland's most decorated Commonwealth Games athlete.

 The 25-year-old not only matched shooter Alister Allan's mark of 10 medals earned between 1974 and 1994, but he also ripped the record from the 78-year-old and nudged it on to 12 in a stellar showing.